 This section describes the work for constructing barbed wire fence, wire mesh fence, and chain link fence.
 When a high-visibility temporary fence is specified, refer to Section 16-2.03, “Temporary High-Visibility Fences,” of the Standard Specifications.

 Review the plans, special provisions, and right-of-way agreements for any special details.
 If it is necessary to revise, add, or delete fence on a contract, review the Highway Design Manual for the general policy on such actions and consult with the project engineer.
 Also do the following:

 - Do not move, add, or delete gates or openings without first consulting the design project engineer, the maintenance engineer, and other interested parties.
-If federal funds are involved, ensure the Federal Highway Administration (FHWA) approves any changes.
+If federal funds are involved, verify that the Federal Highway Administration (FHWA) approves any changes.

 - Be alert to the necessity of constructing fences to prevent livestock escaping from adjacent properties.
 Refer to Section 80-15.02, “Reconstruct Fences,” of the Standard Specifications.

-- Compare the planned location with actual field conditions to ensure that fences, gates, openings, and other fencing items will serve as intended.
+- Compare the planned location with actual field conditions to assure that fences, gates, openings, and other fencing items will serve as intended.

 - Fences should not obstruct flow in streams or drainage areas.

 - Fences may be constructed on top of retaining walls and wing walls.
-Wherever this type of construction is necessary, check the location of postholes, and ensure provision is made for future post installation.
+Wherever this type of construction is necessary, check the location of postholes, and make sure provision is made for future post installation.